 Betty DeGeneres Visits HRC’s DC Headquarters

-March 16, 2012 by Eric Cameron, Digital Media Coordinator
+March 16, 2012 by Eric Cameron, Digital Media Specialist

 Betty DeGeneres never imagined herself being an activist.
 “Who would have dreamed it,” she said today while chatting with HRC staff at our DC headquarters.
 In another world, she’d probably be “playing a lot more golf.”